multifactor/MFKDF/README.md

 ```

 ## Evaluate Policy-based Key
-After you setup a policy-based multi-factor derived key, you can use {@link policy.evaluate} to check which factor combinations could be used to derive the key:
+After you setup a policy-based multi-factor derived key, you can use [policy.evaluate](https://mfkdf.com/docs/policy.html#.evaluate) to check which factor combinations could be used to derive the key:

 ```
 // Check which factors can derive key